Calm Is Not Slow. Calm Is Precise.

 The Group That No Longer Fits Hustle Culture

-There is a growing group of people who no longer fit mainstream productivity advice.
+There is a growing group of people who no longer fit traditional productivity advice.

 They are not lazy.